ParnabBasak/aws-mwaa-local-runner/README.md

 ## About the CLI

 The CLI builds a Docker container image locally that’s similar to a MWAA production image.
-This allows you to run a local Apache Airflow environment to develop and test DAGs, custom plugins, and dependencies before deploying to MWAA.
+This allows you to run a local Apache Airflow environment to develop and test DAGs, custom plugins, and dependencies before deploying to MWAA.Test

 ## What this repo contains